jonthorell/RetroLoversUnited/README.md

 7. Ran into an issue where the view-category-by-category retrieved data from articles instead of categories.
 Had forgotten to change the Model as well as it was the wrong template type.
 8. article-by-author tried to look up category instead of user-id.
 FIXED.
 Wrong model.
 9. When using view-by-author, the system inexplicable logs the user in as that user??.
 Fixed. context_view was wrong
 10. Faq gets same value from links.description all the time??
+Fixed
 11. Modal did not close properly on mobile.
 Seems duplicated ids were responsible, but the browser on the PC was more forgiving.
 Changed to pop-out instead
+12. If user manually changes article id in url bar for editarticle, the display is empty.
+Works good enough to get the form into place and look into that problem later

 # Todo